pivotal-legacy/osusume-java-spring/README.md

 The project is broken down into an "application" and a "components" directory, therefore to start the server please locate the jar under the 'applications' directory:

 `java -jar applications/api/build/libs/osusume-java-spring-0.0.1-SNAPSHOT.jar`

+## Migrations
+To run migrations on Cloud Foundry:

+`OSUSUME_DATABASE_URL=<jdbc-url-for-elephant-sql> ./gradlew flywayMigrate`

+`flywayInfo` can be used instead to show which migrations have been run.

 ## Sample curl statements